nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-The diagnosis will be associated to the consultation via the <code>list</code> resource.
+The diagnosis will be associated to the consultation via the <code>list</code> profile.

 <h3 style="color:#ED1951;"> account </h3>